Skrimpton/tkshortcut/README.md

-Based on tkshortcut by Roger Savage:
+# Based on tkshortcut by Roger Savage:
+#### Thanks again for a fun project and being a real cool guy about the fork :)
 ---

 ### [tkshortcut](https://github.com/rogersavage/tkshortcut)